 Eat a Balanced Diet

-You should include some fresh fruits, vegetables, protein-rich food, healthy fats such as nuts, fish, olive oils, etc in your diet.
+You should include some fresh fruits, vegetables, and protein-rich foods as well as healthy fats such as nuts, fish, olive oils, etc in your diet.

 Incorporating relaxation techniques or meditation into your daily routine can help you relieve stress and improve your well-being.
 A few minutes in the middle of a busy day can help you stay relaxed and calm even in this lockdown when you can't get out of your home.